ashleyjwood/CP2406/Lecture Notes/Lecture_02.md

 - Deducing a function's return type
 - Structure bindings
-- Deducing the type of an expression
+- Deducing the type of expression
 - Deducing the type of non-type template parameters
 - Abbreviated function template syntax
 - `decltype(auto)`